New soliton solutions for Chen-Lee-Liu and Burgers hierarchies and its B\"acklund transformations: Bäcklund transformations and integrable defects

 \subsection{Bäcklund transformations and $\tau$-functions}

-The structure for the CLL fields written in terms of tau functions was previously determined via the dressing method in the previous section \ref{sec.dressing}.
+The structure of the CLL fields written in terms of tau functions was previously determined via the dressing method in the previous section \ref{sec.dressing}.
 For instance, we recall that \eqref{phi0}, \eqref{tau.fields} and \eqref{r_s_tau} determine

 where $\tau_{i,j} = \tau_{i,j}(x,t_m)$ and $(r_0,s_0)$ denotes the vacuum pair.

 Since the Bäcklund transformations relate a pair of solution $(r_1,s_1)$ to another pair of solution $(r_2,s_2)$, we will adopt the following notation for each configuration